yara-vsk/Meeting_note_taker_API/readme.md

 # Meeting note taker API

 ## General info
 This API is designed to assist you in transcribing your audio files, such as those from meetings or note-taking during meetings.
 It leverages Whisper AI to provide transcription services in multiple languages.
+This API is implemented using the Unit of Work design pattern.

 ![](tests/media_for_tests/img_readme.png)